 An alternative view (using the facts of Rev. Rul.
 2007-49) is that A sells his X stock for contingent consideration, discounted to reflect the risk of forfeiture, and that any additional value received would be taxed to A when the contingency becomes fixed.
-As discussed in part I.B.2.f., above, the additional value is likely to be taxed as ordinary income, but capital gain is possible.
+As discussed in parts I.C.2.f. and g., above, the additional value is likely to be taxed as ordinary income, but capital gain is possible.
 If the stock with the risk of forfeiture could not be valued, the open transaction method would be available.
 If this regime is preferable to that of Rev. Rul.
 2007-49, query whether the parties may "plan into" it by postponing the actual receipt of the Y stock until the restrictions were intended to lapse (three years after closing in Rev. Rul.
 2007-49).